jonathandmoore/gbm_evo/README.md

 **met1_vs_col0.R** generates comparisons of bisulphite-seq and H3K9me2 chipseq data for met1 vs. Col-0.

 **boxcox_eQTLs.R** applies boxcox transform to gbM and teM eQTLs for association analysis of trans-acting factors.

+**extract_gbm_example_states.R** replaces a section from the middle of merge_segmentation_models.R.
+The purpose of the section is to extract example accession CG methylomes from each decile of global genome mean mCG, for modelling and analysis.